Davidevlops/My-2024/README.md

 I just took a step and went to apply to one of the best schools with the facilities i wanted if they needed a teacher.
 As at that time, the term was about coming to an end and under normal circumstance they shouldn't need a teacher.
 In my application, i listed some subjects i could teach and to my greatest surprise, I was told to come next week for an exam.
 I wrote the exam and was called for an interview.
 I did well and by the end of February ending, I was told to resume work first week of march.
 I was very happy as this would give me the opportunity to use part of salary to buy a ram into my system.

 After a month, I got my salary and purchased the amount of ram i wanted.
 I had become comfortable with the school library as that was one of places i could write code without disturbance. fortunately for me, I was the English Language teacher of the school.
 I taught the student well.
-They liked me as i was the youngest teacher in the school.
+They liked me as i was the youngest and approachable teacher in the school.
 I treated them like my younger brothers and sisters.

-Also, I had the opportunity of always charging my laptop anytime.
-I so loved coding to the extent that i would leave school by 7PM everyday even though school  activities ends by 3:30.
-I would code till around 7pm and go home only to sleep and eat.
+The School normally closes by 3:30pm but i noticed the principla was always leaving school late as he was faced with administrative work.
+I utilized that opportunity to code more and also charge my laptop.
+Most times, I left  the school around 7PM everyday even though school  activities ends by 3:30.
+I would code till around 7pm and go home only to eat and sleep.
 This became a normal habit for me.

 Around April I had to scrape important information on linkedIn of which i wrote an automation to be able to navigate pages and scrape the information.
 It was very interesting.
 I solved very complex problems and I just felt like i won't create website again and just stay on automation.